cozy/cozy-docs/src/documents/hack/getting-started/architecture-overview.html.md

 Also, you won't have to bother about user authentification and authorization because it is all handled by the Proxy.

 Keep in mind you develop for a **personal** environment which is not something we are used to at first but it only changes the relation to data we had until now!

+Ready to go one step further with Cozy?
+Get dirty with the Data System.